-F. Early Dismissal Days
+Early Dismissal Days

-On scheduled early dismissal days, the children are dismissed at 11:50 am unless noted on the school calendar, Cathedral Extended Day will be open from 11:50 am until 6 pm.
+On scheduled early dismissal days, the children are dismissed at 11:50 am unless noted on the school calendar, Cathedral Extended Day is closed on these days.

 The school is not responsible for the supervision of students before or after the times stated above.
 Therefore, children must be picked up from the parking lot on early dismissal days by 12:00 p.m.
+All children must exit the building with their class at dimsissal.
 Children are not permitted to wait in the Marian Foyer to be picked up.
 Safety of the children is a prime factor and this policy will be strictly enforced.
 Violation of this policy may result in disciplinary action up to and including suspension or dismissal of the student.
 Parents are required, therefore, to follow the times stipulated when dropping off or picking up students.
-After students have been picked up late two times, parents will be required to register for aftercare and students will be sent there in the future when not picked up on time.
-If the aftercare program is full and parents are late picking up their child/ren, parents will be charged \$1 per minute per child past 12:00 pm This fee will be billed directly to the parents' FACTS account.
+Students picked up from the foyer at 12:00 pm or after will be charged \$5 per minute per child.
+This fee will be billed directly to the parents' FACTS account.
 If a student is participating in a scheduled, supervised activity after the hours noted above specific arrangements must be made for drop off and/or pick up at the designated times of the event or activity.
 In other words, students may not stay at school unsupervised until the event starts.
 If students are participating in the aftercare program, parents must comply with the rules established by the aftercare program for arrival and pick up.
 Students may not stay after school because a sibling is involved in an after-school activity.
 Proper transportation must be arranged prior, for each student.